When privacy laws prevent researchers from finding genealogy records, newspaper records may provide the information you’re searching for!

 Next we turned to newspapers.
 Obituaries can provide a wealth of information regarding the deceased, including where they were buried.
 Because we knew not only the teacher’s name but also the year of her death and the state in which she lived, we were able to narrow our search to Missouri newspapers between January of 1964 and January of 1965.

 Fortunately for us, this teacher was a well-known educator and her obituary was printed on the front page of one of the newspapers we searched.
 In addition to facts about her life, the obituary reported that she was cremated in Kansas City prior to her interment in the Olive Branch Cemetery in Harrisville, Ohio.
 Harrisville was her hometown, and that Ohio burial we had found on FindaGrave.com turned out to be the right one after all.

-So, the next time that your request for a vital record is denied, try using the newspaper’s obituaries, birth notices, marriage announcements, or even society pages to discover the facts you seek.
+So, the next time that your request for a vital record is denied, try using the newspaper’s obituaries, birth notices, marriage announcements, or even social columns to discover the facts you seek.

 Legacy Tree Genealogists has helped thousands of clients find long-lost family members and solve multi-decade mysteries.
 Our staff of highly-trained experts is ready to help you with yours.
 Contact us today for a free quote.